 The state of Alabama historically supported North America’s most diverse invertebrate fauna.
 This diversity is reflected in its insects.
 Unfortunately, this spectacular biodiversity has been severely compromised by human activities.
 Modification of native ecosystems has resulted in substantial habitat loss or degradation, and many species now have highly fragmented distributions.

 The AUMNH Entomology collection gratefully accepts material from agencies, consulting firms, and private or amateur collectors.
 We will gladly identify specimens provided some material is included for assimilation into the collection.
 The AUMNH is a public resource and access to and deposition of material into all collections is provided free of charge.
-For more information regarding data use, specimen loans, and visiting the Invertebrate collections please contact the Collections Manager.
+For more information regarding data use, specimen loans, and visiting the Entomology collection please contact the Collections Manager.

 To search the entomology catalog, please click here.